Industria II: Chapter 1 Walkthrough – A Glimmer of Hope

 Craft ammunition before the game forces you to need it

-Industria II uses scavenging and crafting as core progression systems rather than optional side layers, and Chapter 1 establishes that immediately.
-When you reach a quiet room after a puzzle or a cleared encounter, open the inventory and convert enough materials to keep your primary weapon viable.
-Do not wait until you are already in the next fight.
-The diegetic inventory style is immersive, but it is not designed for panic management under pressure.
+Industria II uses scavenging and crafting as core progression, not optional side layers, and Chapter 1 establishes that immediately.
+Pull metal scrap and gunpowder from cabinets and drawers as you go, then — in a quiet room after a puzzle or a cleared fight — open the bag and craft enough to keep your primary weapon viable.
+Don’t wait until you’re already in the next fight.
+The diegetic inventory is immersive, but it’s not built for panic management.

 • Craft during quiet transitions, not in exposed spaces.